slowli/arithmetic-parser/parser/README.md

 In other words, the parser forms a foundation of a minimalistic scripting language, while leaving certain aspects up to user (most of all, specification of literals).

-See the crate docs for more details on the supported features.
+See the crate docs for more details on the supported syntax features.

 ### Code sample